-This is the earliest stages of a website intended to provide a photographic tour of the Snake River.
+This is the early stage of a website intended to provide a photographic tour of the Snake River.
 The Snake extends from its headwaters in northwest Wyoming across southern Idaho, along the Oregon-Idaho and Washington-Idaho borders, and across eastern Washington to its confluence with the Columbia River.
 Pages/photographs are listed here in order from upstream to downstream, except as noted.

 < < < < < < < < IN WYOMING > > > > > > > >